Safe & Green Holdings Corp (SGBX) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for SGBX is $2.81, which is $2.08 above the current price.
-The public float for SGBX is 10.66M and currently, short sellers hold a 2.42% ratio of that float.
-The average trading volume of SGBX on November 17, 2023 was 484.50K shares.
+The average price point forecasted by analysts for Safe & Green Holdings Corp (SGBX) is $2.81, which is $1.96 above the current market price.
+The public float for SGBX is 10.26M, and currently, short sellers hold a 2.52% ratio of that float.
+The average trading volume of SGBX on November 21, 2023 was 1.54M shares.

 SGBX’s Market Performance